object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 errors.
 However, it's also likely to be the case that there are some rules that you just don't want to apply across your whole project.
-This configuration can be achieved in the file :file:`setup.cfg`, which lives in the top of your Git repository alongside :file:`setup.py`. :file:`setup.cfg` can be used to configure a lot of different Python tools, so it stores different configurations in different sections. :numref:`flake8conf` shows an example Flake8 section.
+This configuration can be achieved in the file :file:`setup.cfg`, which lives in the top of your Git repository alongside :file:`pyproject.toml`. :file:`setup.cfg` can be used to configure a lot of different Python tools, so it stores different configurations in different sections. :numref:`flake8conf` shows an example Flake8 section.
 The full list of available options is presented in the `Flake8